- Separate household garbage from recycling and from yard waste

 - Remove empty receptacles by 6 a.m. the day after collection

-- Make sure what you set out meets the standards in this guide
+- Make sure what you set out meets the standards

 - Be sure there is no hazardous waste in your household garbage